Questions? Call or text anytime 📞 818-446-9627

 The transition to parenthood inevitably stirs up feelings and memories related to your own childhood and upbringing.
 How you were parented, your relationship with your own parents, and significant past experiences create an internal blueprint that influences how you approach motherhood or parenthood.
 Psychodynamic therapy provides a safe space to explore these connections.

 Perhaps you find yourself reacting to your baby's cries with unexpected intensity, mirroring dynamics from your family of origin.
 Or maybe you struggle with feelings of inadequacy, rooted in past criticisms.
-Psychodynamic therapy helps you gently unpack these layers, understanding how unresolved conflicts or unmet needs from the past might be manifesting now.
+Psychodynamic helps you gently unpack these layers, understanding how unresolved conflicts or unmet needs from the past might be manifesting now.
 For instance, conflicts around dependency (needing help but finding it hard to ask) or suppressed anger are common themes that emerge and can be worked through.
 This process isn't about blaming the past but about understanding its influence, allowing you to differentiate your current experience from historical patterns and respond more consciously.
 It’s about resolving childhood issues postpartum in a way that frees you to parent from a place of greater awareness and choice.

 Improving Relationships: Partner, Baby, and Self